Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: EXPERIMENTS

-\textbf{NoCrash Metrics.} It consists of three tasks with increasing levels of difficulty: \emph{empty}, \emph{regular}, and \emph{dense}, according to the number of dynamic objects (traffic density) in the scene ({\ie}, pedestrians and vehicles).
-In the \emph{dense} case, the default traffic density set in NoCrash always leads to congestion deadlocks at intersections \cite{Zhang:2021}.
-Thus, we follow the \emph{busy} case as redefined in \cite{Zhang:2021}.
+It consists of three tasks with increasing levels of difficulty: \emph{Empty}, \emph{Regular}, and \emph{Dense}, according to the number of dynamic objects in the scene ({\ie}, pedestrians and vehicles).
+In Town 2, the numbers of dynamic objects are specified as: \begin{itemize} \item \emph{Empty}: 0 pedestrian and 0 vehicle; \item \emph{Regular}: 50 pedestrians and 15 vehicles; \item \emph{Dense}: 150 pedestrians and 70 vehicles \end{itemize} In the \emph{Dense} case, the default traffic density set in NoCrash always leads to congestion deadlocks at intersections \cite{Zhang:2021}.
+Thus, we follow the \emph{Busy} case redefined in \cite{Zhang:2021}, decreasing the number of pedestrians from 150 to 70.
 Each task corresponds to 25 goal-directed episodes under 2 new kinds of weather.
-The episode will be terminated and counted as failure once a collision occurs.
+The episode will be terminated and counted as a failure once a collision occurs.
 For the other infractions, the driving score will be deduced according to the penalty rule in NoCrash.

 The main metric to compare driving models is the success rate (\emph{SR}), which is the percentage of episodes successfully completed.
 For a fine-grained comparison, in addition, we provide the strict success rate (\emph{S.SR}).
-It reflects the percentage of successful episodes under zero tolerance for any traffic infraction, such as not stopping at red traffic lights, route deviation, {\etc}.
-As a complement, we also include additional infraction metrics: \emph{T.L} is the number of times not stopping at a red traffic light; \emph{C.V} is the number of collisions with other vehicles; \emph{R.Dev} is the number of route deviations, {\ie}, when the high-level command is not well-executed; \emph{O.L} accounts for the ego-vehicle driving out-of-lane ({\eg}, in the opposite lane or in the sidewalk); \emph{C.L} is the number of collisions with the layout.
-All infraction values are normalized per kilometer.\\
+It reflects the percentage of successful episodes under zero tolerance for any traffic infraction, such as failing to stop at a red traffic light, route deviation, {\etc}.
+As a complement, we also include additional infraction metrics: \emph{T.L} is the number of times not stopping at a red traffic light; \emph{C.V} is the number of collisions with other vehicles; \emph{R.Dev} is the number of route deviations, {\ie}, when the high-level command is not well-executed; \emph{O.L} accounts for the ego-vehicle driving out-of-lane ({\eg}, in the opposite lane or in the sidewalk); \emph{C.L} is the number of collisions with the town layout.
+All infraction values are normalized per driven kilometer.